Matty79/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [LinkedIn](https://uk.linkedin.com/in/matt-vickers-a1873a3)

-Hi I'm Matt, and I'd love to work as a **full-stack developer** in an established midsize company, ideally with strong ethical ideas, and as part of a diverse team with a flat structure.
-While I'm open to anything (and any language) that will allow me to build on what I've learned in the last 16 weeks (see [Education](#education) below), I particularly enjoyed the **Swift / XCode** environment, so any mobile development opportunities would be a big plus.
+I'm a **full-stack developer** looking to work in an established midsize company, ideally with strong ethical ideas, and as part of a diverse team with a flat structure.
+While I'm open to anything (back or front end focus, in any language) that will allow me to build on what I've learned in the last 16 weeks (see [Education](#education) below), I particularly enjoyed the **Swift / XCode** environment, so any mobile development opportunities would be a big plus.
 Ultimately I'd like to contribute to things that make a positive difference to people's lives.

 After 12 years working in the advertising industry at OgilvyOne for a variety of big clients such as IBM, Amex, Unilever, Ford, Kodak and BP, I came to the realisation that I had been working in an increasingly political and fragile environment and that client service was no longer the fun, creative, strategic prospect it once was.
 This prompted my desire for a career change, and I spent considerable time researching options.
 I was looking for a sustainable skill in which I could develop core competency reasonably quickly, enjoy, adapt and grow with for the rest of my working life - coding at Makers Academy has so far proven to tick all of those boxes.